fmarquezg/fmarquezg.github.io/_posts/2018-08-26-Punter-and-Tucker-hack.md

 <br>

-So quick math... if the Ravens/Seahawks start from their 17th, move the ball at least 43 yards they will walk away with at least 3 points.
+So quick math... if the Ravens/Seahawks start from their 17th and move the ball at least 43 yards, they will walk away with at least 3 points.

 <br>

 Okay, maybe teaming up Punter and Tucker won't be the ultimate hack that will break the NFL, BUT it could cut some slack on both sides of the ball.
-After all, a good punt does increases the chances of a forced punt, and moving the ball 40 yards shouldn't be too hard.
+After all, a good punt does increases the chances of a forced punt, and moving the ball 40 yards shouldn't be too hard on the offense.

 <br>